CCEMGroupTCD/DARTassembler/docs/doc_files/2_assembler.rst

     :required: false
     :default: `empty`

     Appends a custom string to the randomly generated name of each assembled complex.
 For example, if the appendix is set to ``_charge1``, a generated complex will be named 'ZUMUVAMI_charge1' if otherwise it would have been named 'ZUMUVAMI'.
+This can be helpful in organizing DART generated complexes and keeping track which complex belongs to which batch.

 Global Options
 -----------------------------------